Americans load up on candy, trick or treat - or not

 U.S. sales of Halloween candy were up 13% over last year in the month ending Sept.
 6, according to data from market research firm IRI and the National Confectioners Association.
 That’s a bigger jump than the usual single-digit increases.
 Sales of Halloween chocolate alone are up 25%.

-Earlier Halloween displays at some chains, like dollar stores, Meijer and ShopRite, likely helped boost sales.
+Earlier Halloween displays at some chains, such as dollar stores, Meijer and ShopRite, likely helped boost sales.
 But Americans may also be in a mood to celebrate after months of pandemic anxiety.

 “I’m sure people are just excited for a little sense of normalcy,” Ambrosius said.